rolling-scopes-school/tasks/tasks/angular/intro.md

 # YouTube client app
 During the Angular course, you are to implement the YouTube client app.
 You can refer to the [Figma mockup](https://www.figma.com/file/tS3Zqk138yXUmRxSWKDv4r/YouTube-client?node-id=0%3A1)

-For further implementation create a new private repository named *youtube-client* on **your** GitHub account Please add the following trainers to the collaborators list:
+For further implementation create a new private repository named *youtube-client* on **your** GitHub account.
+Please add the following trainers to the collaborators list:
 - https://github.com/pavelrazuvalau
 - https://github.com/Pulya10c